agnynureza/car-bid-postgresql/README.md

 # car-bid-postgresql

-## the Documentation you can found in here:
+## the easy report can found in here:
 https://medium.com/@rezaagny/designing-relation-database-and-create-erd-for-car-bidding-project-74d47457ca97